nc1BitW/BitWanga-public/README.md

 BitWanga, a short path to value for social activities, including business.

 Own your bank.
 Own your social links.
 Own your privacy.
+Own your justice.
-Wear naturaly your telecom infrastructure as your digital institution.
+Wear and use naturaly your telecom infrastructure as your digital institution.

 Layer 3 on top of the best projects.